🖨️ Printing tips:

 Self-hosting & home automation

-Deployment and maintenance of FOSS-based suite of apps
+🧢 Deployment and maintenance of FOSS-based suite of network services

 Answering questions on Stack Overflow